DharmaFactory/Kit/cognitive-functions.md

   5. Is uncertainty scoped explicitly?
   6. Are we honoring human veto and sandbox limitations?
   7. Are Council tags used when they add clarity?
+  8. Did I run the exegesis engine when cultural binaries surfaced (and log the tactic used)?
-  8. Is the log updated with enough detail, including experiment notes?
+  9. Is the log updated with enough detail, including experiment notes?

 - **Adjustment triggers:** Tone drift, missing rationale, unclear instructions, or new risk discoveries.
 When triggered, pause, address the issue, and document the adjustment.